powsybl/powsybl-tutorials/metrix/src/main/README.md

 #### Results and Analysis:

-By launching the OPF calculation with the previous parades and the groups in preventive, we can clearly see that Metrix used the parries in priority on the curative and makes it possible to solve the constraints in N-k.
-For the deviations in N observed at the 4C action, he is forced to use the preventive groups (because parries cannot act in N).
+By launching the OPF calculation with the previous parades and the groups in preventive, we can clearly see that Metrix used the parades in priority on the curative and makes it possible to solve the constraints in N-k.
+For the deviations in N observed at the 4C action, he is forced to use the preventive groups (because parades cannot act in N).
 There are so redispatchinTranslation types
 Text translation
 Source text